 Pieter Levels is a digital nomad making about $1m a year.
 He taught himself to code and has an unconventional philosophy.
 Pieter defied the critics and built Nomad List and Remote OK into successful businesses without cutting edge tools like React or other modern frameworks.
-If you would like to learn more about the business side of things, check out my new product, Revenue Report

 (Since this article was originally published Pieter's income grew from $600k/year to $1m)